SpectoLabs/hoverfly/docs/pages/keyconcepts/templating/templating.rst

 CSV Data Source
 ~~~~~~~~~~~~~~~

-You can query data from a CSV data source.
+You can query data from a CSV data source in a number of ways.

+The most basic is to return the value of one field (selected-column) given a field name to search (column-name) and
+a value to search for in that field (query-value).
+Of course the query-value would normally be pulled from the request.

 .. code:: json